Water pumps do the same basic function, but they're not all the same.

 You can connect a garden hose to the discharge valve so you don't need to buy an expensive discharge hose.
 The drill spins the impeller creating centrifugal force, sucking out standing water to drain clogged sinks and other items.

-Condensate pumps are used to deal with condensation created by central air conditioners.
-In the hot summer, air conditioners can produce lots of condensation as they remain cold while the surrounding weather is hot and humid.
-This is especially problematic if you do not have a floor drain.
+Condensate Pumps Condensate pumps are used to deal with condensation created by home air conditioners and mini-splits.
+In the hot summer, air conditioner coils produce a lot of condensation as they release moisture captured in the hot and humid air as it cools.
+This is especially problematic if you do not have a floor drain nearby.

 You hook the condensate pump up to the drain valve on the HVAC unit.
 Then you connect a discharge hose to the pump.
 When the 2 quart reservoir on the pump starts to fill, it will kick